 - 1. Terminology, techniques, equipment, materials, principles, theories, practices, and procedures related to the horse unit. - 2.
 Practices, procedures, and techniques involved in breeding, feeding, healthcare, and safety practices of horses. - 3.
 Set-up, operation, demonstration, and maintenance of various tools and equipment used in horse ranch operations. - 4.
 Basic sales and customer service practices and procedures; make accurate business arithmetic computations; accurately process cash transactions. - 5.
 Methods, practices, and techniques of student learning and instruction. - 6.
-Basic principles of supervision and training. - 7.
-Modern office practices, methods, and computer equipment and applications related to the work. - 8.
-Record keeping principles and procedures.
+Modern office practices, methods, and computer equipment and applications related to the work. - 7.
+Record keeping principles and procedures. - 8.
+Techniques for effectively representing the College in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations.